f26/chip8win/README.md

 Emulation speed defaults to 500 Hz but can be increased/decreased by using the number pad + and - keys.

+Step-by-step execution mode can be enabled by pressing spacebar.
+Enter is used to exit step-by-step execution.

 Enjoy!